-You probably feel as though you will never be able to pay back your student loans- many of these actions prevented borrowers from getting a fair shot at repaying student loan debt.
-As it turns out, it is not your fault.
-Many borrowers have faced similar issues, and recent litigation has brought these alleged unfair practices into the forefront.
+You may feel as though you'll never be able to pay back your Navient student loans.
+As it turns out, it may not be your fault.
+Many borrowers have faced similar issues with Navient.
+And recent litigation has brought these alleged unfair practices to the forefront.

 If Navient is your student loan servicer, then you will want to pay close attention as you are reading this.
 Even if Navient is not your student loan servicer, this article will be an eye-opening read for how to approach your student loans moving forward.